Central District Service Center

 Where: Central District Service Center

-Requirements: Must register (one time only) at the HCAP Central District Service Center prior to distribution day, Monday-Friday 2-3:30pm.
+Requirements: Must register (one time only) at the HCAP Central District Service Center prior or on the day of distribution, Monday-Friday 2-3:30pm.
 Please bring photo ID.

 June- No Ohana Produce